cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-06-08-diversity-driven-software-debloat.md

 }
 {% endhighlight %}

 In the code above, the method `mix()` is not considered as covered by JaCoCo.
 However, it is clear that, if we remove it, the test `mixItUp()` will fail.
-Diving deeper into this issue, one can find the reason for this unexpected behaviour in the [JaCoCo documentation](https://www.eclemma.org/jacoco/trunk/doc/flow.html): _"The probe insertion strategy described so far does not consider implicit exceptions thrown for example from invoked methods.
-If the control flow between two probes is interrupted by a exception not explicitly created with a throw statement all instruction in between are considered as not covered._ To mitigate this issue, JaCoCo adds an additional probe between the instructions of two lines whenever the subsequent line contains at least one method invocation.
+Diving deeper into this issue, one can find the reason for this unexpected behaviour in the [JaCoCo documentation](https://www.eclemma.org/jacoco/trunk/doc/flow.html): _"The probe insertion strategy described so far does not consider implicit exceptions thrown, for example, from invoked methods.
+If the control flow between two probes is interrupted by an exception not explicitly created with a throw statement all instruction in between are considered as not covered._ To mitigate this issue, JaCoCo adds an additional probe between the instructions of two lines whenever the subsequent line contains at least one method invocation.
 This limits the effect of implicit exceptions from method invocations to single lines of source.
 However, _"The approach only works for class files compiled with debug information (line numbers) and does not consider implicit exceptions from other instructions than method invocations (e.g., `NullPointerException` or `ArrayIndexOutOfBoundsException`)"_.
 In conclusion, JaCoCo does not consider as covered methods with a single-line invocation to other methods that throw exceptions.

 Let us consider another example.
 The following class declares a Java constant using the `public final static` initializer: